Skip to main content

 • Follow the rules you accept with the rental agreement.
 For example, riders must be 18 years or older, the scooter may be used by the renter alone, and texting or other distracting behaviors are prohibited while riding.

-• Park the scooter in a bike rack or in another lawful spot on public property that does not block the right-of-way, limit access for individuals with disabilities, risk damaging private or public property, or jeopardize public safety.
+• Park the e-scooter/e-bike in a bike rack, corral or in another lawful spot within public property that does not block the right-of-way, limit access for individuals with disabilities, risk damaging private or public property, or jeopardize public safety.

 Riders who do not observe these guidelines may be subject to penalties in the form of fines consistent with state law and the Bloomington Municipal Code.
 If we all make the effort to use scooters responsibly, these vehicles can enhance our mobility options and add to our fun in Bloomington for years to come.

-Do you know that any community members can report scooters that need to be removed from neighborhoods?
+Do you know that any community members can report e-scooters/e-bikes that need to be removed from neighborhoods?

-Here’s how to report an issue with each of the three types of scooters available in the city.
+Here’s how to report an issue with the scooters available in the city.

 BIRD